huangsam/ultimate-python/CONTRIBUTING.md

 - All links must point to HTTPS resources that return a `2xx` status
 - External Python documentation must be useful for newcomers and professionals
 - External GitHub repositories should have at least 1k stars
-- External practice resources must have an option for Python
+- External practice resources must have Python exercises

 ## Python modules